-Your inner child is a term which refers to the hurt part of you, the neglected or abused part that desires understanding and support.
-Because it’s scared and lonely, feels vulnerable and abandoned, it seeks the nurturing it never received.
+Our inner child is a term which refers to the hurt “parts” of us, the neglected or abused parts that desire understanding and support.
+Because they’re scared and lonely, feel vulnerable and abandoned, they seek the nurturing they never received.

-Your outer child is the part of you that “acts out” in hasty and irrational ways, prompted by overpowering and unexpressed feelings from your past.
-Generally, all “acting out” behaviours are geared towards blocking tension or anxiety via uncontrolled venting of thoughts, feelings and desires.
+Generally, all “acting out” behaviours are geared towards blocking fear or anger, tension or anxiety via uncontrolled venting of thoughts, feelings and desires.

-Unfortunately, this venting is governed by the emotional part of your brain, not your thinking brain.
-This outer child who vents is the impulsive, unrestrained part of you that acts with no thought to consequences for you or your partner.
-It demands immediate gratification and causes you to sulk, withdraw or explode into rages, usually aimed at those you care about most, like your partner.
+Unfortunately, this venting is governed by the emotional part of our brain, not our thinking brain.
+These outer child parts who vent are the impulsive, unrestrained parts of us that act to protect us with no thought to consequences for us or our partner.
+They demand immediate gratification and cause us to indulge in what Dr. Terry Real calls “losing strategies”, or the six ways we get stuck.
+We do unskillful things like: insist on being right, control situations, explode into rages, lie, cheat, resentfully comply, self-medicate or withdraw – usually impacting those we care about most, like our partner.

-When you indulge in getting instant relief, you end up feeling worse about yourself.
-For the sake of immediate gratification, you sacrifice what’s actually much more satisfying and meaningful to you, your self-respect and your relationship.
-By reacting from your outer child, you are allowing your impulsive emotional brain to run, and ruin, your life.
+When we indulge in getting instant relief, we end up feeling worse about our self.
+For the sake of immediate gratification, we sacrifice what’s actually much more satisfying and meaningful to us, our self-respect and our relationships.
+By reacting from our child parts, or our wounds, we are allowing our impulsive emotional brain to run, and ruin, our life.

-When you react strongly to something, that’s exactly the time to stop, step back and ask yourself “Can I afford to act on this feeling?”
-Most probably you’ve been triggered, or your imagination’s running wild, or you’re feeling angry, scared or depressed.
-These are all normal, human states governed by your emotional brain which hijacks your adult self, making your thinking brain, or logical judgment inaccessible.
-This is when you need to do everything in your power to get a grip on your outer child to stop it acting out.
-Even though this is hard to do, it’s incredibly important.
+When we react strongly to something, that’s exactly the time to stop, step back and ask “Can I afford to act on this feeling?”
+Most probably we’ve been triggered, or our imagination’s running wild, or we’re feeling disrespected, angry, scared or depressed.
+These are all normal, human states governed by our emotional brain which hijacks our functional adult Self, making thinking, caring, and considered judgment impossible.
+Right here is when we need to do what’s counter-intuitive – turn within and learn to understand our child parts instead of trying to stop them acting out.
+Even though this is difficult, it’s incredibly important.

 What you can do:

-Go for a fast walk or jog, do some pushups, clean your house, have a cool shower or relaxing bath, write, paint, do some slow breathing, listen to soothing music or call a good friend.
-Do anything that works for you because it’s essential that you learn to quiet down your emotions.
+If turning within and being curious about what you’re feeling, thinking and needing seems too big a stretch, use distraction techniques as a way to calm down.
+Go for a fast walk or jog, do some push-ups, clean your house, have a cool shower or relaxing bath, write, paint, do some slow breathing, listen to soothing music or call a good friend.
+Do anything that works for you to self-soothe because it’s essential that you learn to quiet down your emotions.

 What you must not do:

 These are your feelings and only you can learn to manage them.
 When you feel calmer and your adult self, your thinking brain is back on board, that’s the time to approach your partner to arrange a conversation to repair any rupture to your relationship.
-Remember, the emotional reasoning of your inner and outer child may masquerade as rational, but from an adult perspective they’re anything but!
+Remember, the emotional reasoning of our inner and outer child may masquerade as rational, but from the perspective of the Self, our functional adult part, they’re anything but!

-Having a successful relationship requires you to manage your own inner and outer child instead of expending your good energy in trying to change your partner.
-Doing this will give you an increased sense of personal power, self-esteem and integrity because you will be building a more secure relationship in which both of you can help each other heal from past wounds.
+Having a successful relationship requires you to manage your own inner and outer child parts instead of expending your good energy in trying to change your partner.
+Doing this will give you an increased sense of personal power, self-esteem and integrity.
+You will be more differentiated and able to build a more secure relationship in which both of you can help each other heal from past wounds.